mcjumaah/ext-svg-colorize/README.md

 # ext-svg-colorize

-A Nuxt layer for an easy way of changing external SVGs' color.
+Easy way of changing external SVGs' color.

 This template should help get you started developing with Vue 3 in Vite.